 We eat plant based-food on the farm.
 That does not mean we accept only vegans.
 Many omnivores, pescatarians and vegetarians come to work on the farm.
 If you are not vegan, or at least vegetarian, we suggest you try it yourself for a week – eliminate all animal products and processed foods from your diet.
 Some find an animal product-free diet of fresh fruits and vegetables too challenging.
 In addition, we do not cook with oil and use very little salt.
 NO ANIMAL PRODUCTS WHATSOEVER are to be brought to or consumed on the farm.

-We provide breakfast and lunch on your working days.
-Staples such as pasta, dried beans and rice are available for you to prepare for your dinner on your working days.
+We provide fresh fruits, vegetables, rice, oats, and legumes for you to prepare meals on your working days.
 Meals on your days off (on or off the farm) are on your own.
 Meals on your arrival and departure days are on your own.
 If you require snacks between breakfast and lunch, you are responsible for these.
 There is a small grocery store within walking distance.
 You prepare your own food for evenings/days off.
 Keep in mind that the groceries available here will not be the same as you are used to in your home country.
 There is little to no pre-prepared food.
-You will be most likely making your meals from scratch using fresh ingredients.
+You will be most likely be making your meals from scratch using fresh ingredients.

 No food is to be taken from the cafe to be eaten elsewhere (for example: don’t take bananas from the farm so you can have a snack on your hike).
 Do not keep food or snacks in your lodging – it will draw ants.